2000 Cook County, Illinois, elections: Water Reclamation District Board

 In the 2000 Metropolitan Water Reclamation District of Greater Chicago election, four of the nine seats on the Metropolitan Water Reclamation District of Greater Chicago board were up for election.
-Three were up in a regularly-scheduled at-large election, while a fourth seat was up in for a separate special election.
+Three were up in a regularly scheduled at-large election, while a fourth seat was up in for a separate special election.

 Judicial elections

 Pasrtisan elections were held for judgeships on the Circuit Court of Cook County due to vacancies.
 Retention elections were also held for the Circuit Court.

 Partisan elections were also held for subcircuit courts judgeships due to vacancies.
 Retention elections were held for other judgeships.

 Ballot questions

-One ballot questions was included on ballots county-wide during the March primary.
+One ballot question was included on ballots county-wide during the March primary.

 Tobacco Settlement

 A ballot question involving tobacco settlement funds was included on the March primary ballot.

 Other elections

 Coinciding with the primaries, elections were held to elect both the Democratic and Republican committeemen for the wards of Chicago.